 Standard Poodles are intelligent and active dogs.
 They also need a lot of time and attention from their families.

-For example, this breed is not suited to homes where are out all day, as they will quickly become bored and potentially destructive or depressed.
+For example, this breed is not suited to homes where its owners are out all day.
+In this situation, they will quickly become bored and potentially destructive or depressed.

 Instead, they are best suited to very active homes, with a keen interest in training.
 Ideally, the Poodle’s family will be able to dedicate plenty of physical and mental energy to their canine friend.